-

 Letting your backlog get outdated is somewhat like taking your hands off the wheel of a moving car.

 Chaotic backlogs can harm team performance and slow down the work process significantly.
-That’s why one of the most important responsibilities of a marketing owner is to frequently refine the backlog so that it reflects the current priorities by being the liaison between the team, their stakeholders, customers and the C-suite.
+That’s why one of the most important responsibilities of a marketing owner is to frequently refine the backlog so that it reflects the current priorities by being the liaison between the team, their stakeholders, customers, and the C-suite.

-Marketing owners, below you’ll find some useful approaches that will come in handy when you’re determining the urgency of each piece of work so you can prioritize in the smartest way and consolidate all the information you’re receiving.
+Below you’ll find some useful approaches that will come in handy when you’re determining the urgency of each piece of work so you can prioritize in the smartest way and consolidate all the information you’re receiving.

-Measure Your Cost of Delay
+Step 3: Measure Your Cost of Delay

 Marketing owners frequently measure the cost of delay for each item in the backlog to improve their prioritization.
 The impact of delaying one item on your backlog in favor of another can be quantified using the cost of delay formula, originally introduced by Don Reinertsen.